cacilhas/kodumaro/_source/posts/2023-02-21-lovecraft.md

 application using a visual programming based on drag’n’drop’ping blocks.

-Recently I’ve been working on a Lovecraftian game quite simple, where you just need to find a key using a sensor, while running away from a *oni*-style demon.
+Recently I’ve been working on a Lovecraftian game quite simple, where you just need to find a key using a sensor, while running away from an *oni*-style demon.
 I call it “Must Find the Key to Escape” (not the most creative name, I know).

 I based the code on a